-- The Kouignettes paradise is called the Georges Larnicol chocolate factory, 12 Rue des Boucheries in Quimper.
+- the paradise of the Kouignettes is called the Georges Larnicol chocolate factory, 12 Rue des Boucheries in Quimper.
 You can admire all the kouignettes on their website

-- If you want to grab some lunch then head to “de l’autre côté” (the reviews on the facebook page should convince you), at a friend of Géraldine’s who will serve you lots of homemade dishes in a great atmosphere.
+- If you are a little hungry, we advise you to stop de l’autre côté (the reviews on the facebook page should convince you), at a friend of Géraldine’s who will serve you a lot of home-made dishes in a nice atmosphere.

-That’s it!
+That’s it, this time I think we’ve done the tour of the places we discovered in the South Finistère!
 Needless to say, we are still so charmed by Brittany 🙂 .
 We also take this opportunity to thank Géraldine and Nico 1000 times for their incredible welcome.
 Because Brittany is also that, golden people, welcoming and warm.
 And this transforms a trip.